2026 Language First Conference

 Speaker Disclosures:

-Financial disclosures: The presenters are each receiving an honorarium from Language First for presenting.
+Financial disclosures: Dr. Holcomb is receiving an honorarium from Language First for presenting.

 Course Description: